-Step Three: Allow your child to cut out a back fin for their fish, if they are ready to use scissors.
-My five year old daughter uses scissors on a daily basis under my supervision, but my 3 year old still uses safe scissors.
+- Allow your child to cut out a fin for their fishes back if they are ready to use scissors.
+My five-year-old daughter uses scissors on a daily basis under my supervision, but my 3-year-old still uses safe scissors.
 Once your child has cut out their fin, allow them to glue at the backend of the plate.

 *Caution: If your child is still learning to use scissors this is a great time to teach them how to grip and cut, just be very careful.
 Regular kids scissors are very sharp and can cut easily.
 I know this because as I was helping my daughter cut and I went to grab them she accidentally opened and closed the scissors all in one motion, cutting my finger.
 So, be very careful with your fingers and your child’s fingers when using scissors. *

-Step Four: Add your eyes and mouth to your fish using craft glue.
-Allow to dry to make sure none of your pieces fall off.
+- Add your eyes and mouth to your fish using craft glue.
+Allow drying to make sure none of your pieces fall off.

 The girls absolutely love playing with their Paper Plate Fish Craft!
 I think their favorite thing is that the fin flaps, so they pretend that it’s swimming around the house.